codio/knowledge/source/instructors/setupcourses/search-course.rst

 .. image:: /img/manage_classes/nameclass.png
    :alt: Search

+You can use this feature to more easily view just courses you teach.
+Search for your username and **Add as Tab** as described below.

 Add as Tab
 ----------
 To save your search parameters as a tab, click **Add as Tab**.
 Your search is then saved as a tab so you can quickly perform the same search again.